 Maybe it’s because of hard lessons that I’ve learned like this, but now I consider listening to the patient to be one of the most important therapeutic tools I have in my tool-belt.
 It’s a practice…listening.
 It’s clearly a skill that can be learned, and improved upon.

 Let me quickly share a bit about how I’ve seen it be an incredibly powerful therapeutic tool.

 I can literally think of a dozen cases like this, but this is just the first one that comes to mind.

 Let’s call her Sarah.

-Patient presents with antalgic gait, clear trendellenburg, and steppage gait.
+The patient presents with an antalgic gait, clear Trendelenburg, and steppage gait.
 She appears to be a patient with acute discogenic pain.
-Pain with coughing and sneezing, flexion intolerant, and hot lighting pain into the L5 dermatome distribution exacerbated with lumbar flexion, or any bearing down.
+Pain with coughing and sneezing, flexion intolerant, and hot lighting pain into the L5 dermatome distribution exacerbated with lumbar flexion or any bearing down.
 She also had an absent S1 reflex.
 On a side note, the S1 reflex returned when she was positioned into a bit of spinal extension on the table…neat hey?

 Sarah had already completed 9 months of physiotherapy, and had returned to work, but was back off due to incapability to perform her job because of the pain and disability.
-The physio she was working with warned me that Sarah was a malingerer, and that they already returned her to work successfully, so they were frustrated with her being back.
-I asked them how they could explain the trendellenburg and steppage gait, and absence of an S1 reflex if the patient was malingering.
-They just responded with saying “hmph…good point”.
+The physio she was working with warned me that Sarah was a malingerer and that they already returned her to work successfully, so they were frustrated with her being back.
+I asked them how they could explain the Trendelenburg and steppage gait, and the absence of an S1 reflex if the patient was malingering.
+They just responded by saying “hmph…good point”.

-Humbly, a bit of advice that took me far too long to appreciate: don’t even hesitate to take the time to listen to your patients tell their story.
-The missing pieces to their puzzle are probably not in our box of techniques, but in their story.
+Humbly, a bit of advice that took me far too long to appreciate: don’t even hesitate to take the time to listen to your patients tell their stories.
+The missing pieces to their puzzle are probably not in our box of techniques but in their story.